Manager, supervisor, team leader? How to choose the right job title

 • How many direct reports will this job have?
 Do those direct reports also have direct reports?
 The more tiers of employees a position oversees, the closer to senior management it generally is.

 • Can the position discipline, hire, and fire employees?
-This can determine the difference between a manager, and for example, a team leader.
+This can determine the difference between a manager and, for example, a team leader.

 • Does this position oversee the work of multiple employees?